mattyradiuk/nodeJS-server/README.md

 4) Get a SSL certificate (need SSH capability for this) so I can finally use https
 5) Make the site public facing, add https and username/password or whitelisting
 6) Once I'm happy with it, create a batch script to automate everything
+7) Maybe make it work with a Plex app to watch on the smart TV?
-7) Share with family and friends
+8) Share with family and friends